 What is chlorophyll?

 Chlorophyll A and B are the fat soluable portion of plants that allows them to absorb the sun’s vibrancy and convert that into energy – the primary photoreceptor pigment in biochemical terms.
-This energy from the plants is readily available, nutritious and healing for the human body–if you eat plants.
+This energy from the plants is readily available, nutritious and healing for the human body – if you eat plants.
 Chlorophyll rich foods top the charts in immune enhancing and toxin elimination.

 Green is the color of health

 Color truly counts in food and finding chlorophyll rich foods isn’t difficult – it’s in any organic plant matter that is green.
 Chlorophyll A reflects sunlight in wavelengths that we see as blue-green, while chlorophyll B reflects in the green-yellow range.
 No artificial colorings, please.
 I had the most interesting debate with a client who was certain that green jello was chlorophyll rich.
-Perhaps if she had made it with seaweed, but I digress.
+Perhaps if she had made it with seaweed or algae, but I digress.
 Chlorophyll comes from nature’s true colorings of the leaves, grasses and plants we can consume.